nullplatform/technologies-templates-nodejs-serverless/README.md

-# Technology Templates for Node.js Serverless Applications
+# Technology Template for Node.js Serverless Application

-Welcome to the **Technology Templates for Node.js Serverless** repository!
+Welcome to the **Technology Template for Node.js Serverless** repository!
 This repository provides an example for building serverless applications using Node.js.
 Whether you're new to serverless development or looking to streamline your workflow, this template offer a great starting point.

 ## Table of Contents